 All assignments/dates are subject to change.
-Students will be given adequate notification when changes occur.
-Students not in class when changes are announced remain responsible for gathering the information from the professor.
+I will give adequate notification if changes occur.
+Students not in class when changes are announced remain responsible for the information.

-Essay Assessment Guidelines:
+Essay/Paper Assessment Guidelines:

 Essays may earn grades ranging from A to F based on the instructor's grading scale.
 Depending on the assignment, certain criteria may be weighted more than others, and the instructor's assignment may establish additional, more specific criteria.
 The quality of each of the criteria determines the letter grade.
 Not every essay will fit a single grade's description completely.
 Instructors may also include process assignments and drafts in their assessment of the final grade.